Nintendo 64 Architecture

 The 64DD attached to the console [42].

-There’s no buffer memory included in this reader, so the bits read are stored in RDRAM for execution.
-To tackle the increased memory requirement, Nintendo included the RAM Expansion Pak with the 64DD as well.
-In doing so, it also standardised the extended RAM space so all 64DD games could take advantage of it.
+Notably, the reader doesn’t include buffer memory, so data is streamed directly into RDRAM for execution.
+To accommodate the increased memory demands, Nintendo bundled the RAM Expansion Pak with the 64DD.
+In doing so, it also standardised the extended RAM space, ensuring that all 64DD games could reliably take advantage of the additional memory.

-The Disk drive also houses an internal ROM (referred to as ‘DDROM’) that stores code the N64 executes to bootstrap the disk and show the splash animation.
-This works as a new IPL stage added on top of the traditional boot process.
+The Disk Drive also houses an internal ROM, known as ‘DDROM’, which stores code executed by the N64 during boot.
+This code bootstraps the disk and shows the splash animation, effectively adding a new IPL stage on top of the traditional boot process.
 The ROM also stores fonts (Latin and Kanji) and some sounds.
-The ROM is only found on retail units, as development units relied on external programs loaded through the dev kit.

 Anti-piracy / Region Lock

-If for any reason the PIF considers the current cartridge is not valid, it will then induce the console in a permanent freeze.
+If the PIF determines the current cartridge is not valid, it forces the console into a permanent freeze state.

-Region-locking was done by slightly altering the shape of the cartridge between different regions so the user couldn’t physically insert the game on an N64 from a different region.
+Moving on, region locking was done by slightly altering the shape of the cartridge on a region basis, so users could not physically insert the game on a console from a different region.

-Overall, there wasn’t too much concern regarding piracy thanks to the use of cartridge medium, although game prices were three times higher than CD-based ones.
+Overall, piracy wasn’t a significant concern due to the inherent complexity and cost of replicating cartridges, though game prices were often three times higher than CD-based titles.

 Unused ports